SteenOmicsLab/multiFLEX-LF/README.md

 ## Download and Installation of the GUI
 - Requirements: Windows 10 and 800MB of free disk space.
-- multiFLEX-LF executables for Windows 10 systems available here: https://gitlab.com/SteenOmicsLab/multiflex-lf/-/releases#v1.0.0
+- multiFLEX-LF GUI and CLI executables for Windows 10 systems are available here: https://gitlab.com/SteenOmicsLab/multiflex-lf/-/releases#v1.0.0
 - No installation needed.
 Just move the zip file to your location of choice and extract it.
 To start the program, double-click multiFLEX_LF_GUI.exe.
-The program might take a while to start.
+Warning: The program might take a while to start.

 For a detailed description of the input file, the input parameters and the output files see: multiFLEX-LF_documentation.pdf

+For a description of the multiFLEX-LF CLI also see: multiFLEX-LF_documentation.pdf

-A test data set is available here: https://gitlab.com/SteenOmicsLab/multiflex-lf/-/tree/main/scr/test_data
+A test dataset is available here: https://gitlab.com/SteenOmicsLab/multiflex-lf/-/tree/main/scr/test_data